MickWest/sitrec/README.md

 (config.js and config-install.js are initial supplied as config.js.example and config-install.js.example - you will need to rename them.)

 ## Create the local (and production) server folder structure
 Sitrec can exist at the server root, or in any path.
 I use the root, but it's maybe neater to have in a folder.
-Here I'll assume it's in a folder called "s"
+Here I'll assume it's in a folder called "s".
+You do not have to use "s", you can put it in another folder, or in the web root (like I do)

 There are five folders in the server structure
 - sitrec - the folder containing the Webpacked app and the data files (except videos).
 This is deleted and recreated when rebuilding, so don't edit anything in there, edit the